ahtisham73/IntelliDrive-Lane-and-Vehicle-Detection/README.md

 ---

 ## Introduction 🌟
 This project, **IntelliDrive**, implements advanced lane and vehicle detection using the state-of-the-art YOLOv8 (You Only Look Once, version 8) model.
-The primary goal is to identify vehicles and lane boundaries in video data, which is essential for autonomous driving applications.
+The primary goal is to identify vehicles and lane boundaries in video data, essential for autonomous driving applications.
 The YOLOv8 model, with its pretrained weights, enables high accuracy and computational efficiency, making it suitable for real-time perception tasks.

 ---